khofstadter/OpenBCI-SuperCollider/README.md

 * implement and test the different aux commands
 * finish and test Ganlion classes - both serial and wifi
 * finish and test Daisy classes - both serial and wifi
+* deal with muted channels in test and fft classes